luistalavera8828/Microsoft-Defender-with-File-Server/README.md

 Finally, it is important to point out that the document is in Spanish and the English version will be published in the future.

+Comparison of RTO and RPO in a traditional scenario vs. cloud model.

+Ideal for Blue Team

 ![image](https://user-images.githubusercontent.com/70595400/182099541-c7df9ecb-2ddb-42ca-9af3-d612dfc5d1fe.png)